 (Activate ’Insert Html Snippet’)

-After installing and activating the Insert Html Snippet plugin, a new menu item called XYZ Html will appear in the dashboard menu …
+After installing and activating the Insert Html Snippet plugin, a new item called XYZ Html will be added to your main menu …

-Important: Make sure to have your code available (e.g. copied and pasted in a plain text file) …
+Important: Make sure to have your code handy (e.g. pasted in a plain text file) …

-To create a new shortcode, click on XYZ Html > HTML Snippets …
+To create a new snippet, click on XYZ Html > HTML Snippets …